Blackberry Farm (resort): Popularity

 The resort is popular amongst celebrities.
 Maren Morris, Jesse Tyler Ferguson, Carrie Underwood, and couple Lily Aldridge and Caleb Followill have all reportedly stayed at Blackberry Farm.
+Country music singer Jennifer Nettles of Sugarland was married at Blackberry Farm on November 26, 2011.
+Kelly Clarkson and her former husband, Brandon Blackstock were married there on October 20, 2013.
 On April 23, 2022, golfer Dustin Johnson married Paulina Gretzky, daughter of Wayne Gretzky, on the property.